 And there you have it, simple hacks on how to make your loafers fit better.

 Loafers that are too big will easily fall off your feet.
 But by applying the tips we have shared above, your loafers should fit just right.
 In the future, try to buy loafers that fit well.

-As long as you buy loafers that fit just right, meaning that they are not too tight or too loose, the material of the loafers should soften as you wear and break them in.
+As long as you buy loafers that fit just right, meaning that they are not too tight or too loose, the material of the loafers should soften as you wear them and break them in.
 As time goes by, the loafers will conform better to your feet, and reduce the amount that your heel will pop out.